- Home

 12. Green tea

-Just like coffee, the caffeine found in green tea boosts brain function.
+Just like coffee, the caffeine in green tea boosts brain function.
 Studies have shown that green tea can improve memory, alertness, performance, and focus.

-And for more information, check out our article; The health benefits of 9 different types of tea.
+And for more information, check out our article: The health benefits of 9 different types of tea.

 Final thoughts…

-Francesca Williams is a lifestyle writer at Rest Less.
+Francesca Williams is a senior lifestyle writer at Rest Less.
 She joined Rest Less in early 2021 after achieving a first-class degree in History at the University of Sheffield and qualifying as an NCTJ Gold Standard Journalist.
-Francesca writes across a range of lifestyle topics, specialising in health, history, and art and culture.
-In her spare time, Francesca likes to keep herself busy and enjoys going on walks, playing netball, going to the gym, getting involved with her local church, and socialising with friends and family.
+Francesca is a qualified Level 3 Personal Trainer and writes across a range of lifestyle topics, specialising in health.
+In her spare time, Francesca likes to keep herself busy going to the gym, dancing, spending time with friends and family, and getting involved with her local church.

 * Links with an * by them are affiliate links which help Rest Less stay free to use as they can result in a payment or benefit to us.
 You can read more on how we make money here.